Tochemey/goakt/architecture/ARCHITECTURE.md

 ```
 memberlist detects node departure
   └─ cluster emits NodeLeft event
-  └─ every node: repair the registry (re-put local actors/grains, since a
+  └─ every node: repair the registry when replicaCount <= 1 (re-put local
-     replica-count-of-1 partition owned by the departed node is otherwise lost),
+     actors/grains, since a replica-count-of-1 partition owned by the departed
+     node is otherwise lost); with replicaCount > 1 Olric normally promotes the
+     backups itself, so the re-put is skipped as redundant.
+The repair still
+     runs once replicaCount nodes depart within the correlated-departure window
+     (an AZ/rack outage), since Olric only tolerates replicaCount-1 simultaneous
+     losses and a partition can then lose every replica.
+That window is set to a
+     small multiple of Olric's routing-table refresh (a minute by default) so
+     re-replication has time to settle; it is intentionally biased long, since
+     too long only costs redundant idempotent re-puts while too short risks
+     losing entries that survive on other nodes.
+Then trigger DC reconciliation.
-     trigger DC reconciliation.
-(NodeJoined does NOT resync: Olric migrates
+     (NodeJoined does NOT resync: Olric migrates partition data to the joining
-     partition data to the joining node, so re-putting would be redundant.)
+     node, so re-putting would be redundant.
+Tradeoff: at replicaCount=1 a
+     migration disrupted mid-flight can drop entries that are then only repaired
+     on the next departure; run replicaCount>1 to remove that gap.)
-  └─ every node also refreshes the peers-address → remoting-port cache on
+  └─ every node also refreshes the peers-address to remoting-port cache on
      NodeJoined (and seeds it at startup) so a crashed node can be resolved later
   └─ leader node only (non-leaders just clean up the departed peer's cached state):
        ├─ check relocation is enabled
        ├─ fetch departed node's PeerState from cluster store (actors + grains it owned)
        │    └─ on a miss (crash: no graceful snapshot) derive the set from the
-       │       replicated registry instead — deriveRelocationSetFromRegistry()
+       │       replicated registry instead, via deriveRelocationSetFromRegistry()
        │       scans cluster actors/grains and keeps those whose host:remotingPort
        │       matches the departed node (remoting port resolved from the cache)
        ├─ shouldRebalance(): skip when there is nothing to relocate